arvindcheenu/Chromanomer/paper/paper.md

 *Chromanomer* works by building over the *HSLUV* Color Space[@hsluv] that maps the boundaries of *RGB* Color Space[@rgb2cielab_1997] to the perceptually uniform *CIELCHuv* Color Space[@uniformcolorspace_1994], thus circumventing the problem of unbounded chroma.
 The trade-off of using this approach is that chromaticity does not conform to perceptual uniformity.

-The following schema was arrived at by extracting the best traits from existing naming solutions (such as the Five Color Primaries in *Munsell Naming System*[@ncs_1981]) and selecting linguistically universal color terms\autoref{fig:schematic}.
+The following schema was arrived at by extracting the best traits from existing naming solutions (such as the Five Color Primaries in *Munsell Naming System*[@ncs_1981]) and selecting linguistically universal color terms (See \autoref{fig:schematic}).
 The incorporation of Adjective terms also enhances the learnability and composability by reducing the potential number of color terms to remember.

 ![Color Schema Visual Representation.\label{fig:schematic}](schematic.jpeg)